Here are the classes I've taught, my syllabi for them and my teaching evaluations.

 - LING 2100 – Introduction to Language (University of Georgia)

-Here are some handouts and assignments I've used in introductory linguistics courses just for reference.
+Here are some handouts and assignments I've used in my own or other people's linguistics courses, uploaded just for reference (and so that I can access them).

 - For language comparison, Genesis 1:1 in different and related languages: